 What’s in a name?
 When it comes to English surnames, they are based on physical attributes, trades, or place names.
 There are over 45,000 different ones!
 So what’s the history behind British names?
 Does the Royal Family play a part in names?
 What are the most popular British last names?
 Let’s dive into it!

-Although the Norman Invasion had a major effect on England in every aspect, linguistically speaking, the Anglo-Saxons who took over the elite had an influence on the name “England” itself.
+The Norman Invasion had a major effect on England in every aspect.
+However, linguistically speaking, the Anglo-Saxons who took over the elite had an influence on the name “England” itself.
 “Engla land” meant “land of the Angles (people from Germany).
-It wasn’t until 1603, during the reign of King James I of England that the term “Great Britain” was used and in 1707 when “United Kingdom” was formed.
+It wasn’t until 1603, during the reign of King James I of England that the term “Great Britain” was used.
+In 1707, the “United Kingdom” was formed.
 “Uniting of Kingdoms” was formed by the Act of Union that created one kingdom with one parliament, which is what we have today.
-The United Kingdom as we know it today is made up of England, Scotland, Wales and Northern Ireland.
+The United Kingdom as we know it today is made up of England, Scotland, Wales, and Northern Ireland.